 Two years later my father died and my world turned upside down.
 My mother found it difficult to cope with the sudden loss, mounting business debts, two hungry boys to feed and no external support.

-The drive for adventure was now fuelled by the desperation to escape.
+The drive towards adventure was now fuelled by the desperation to escape.
 Scared, angry and vulnerable, my behaviour changed and I gave up on education.
 I left school at 15, and had a number of minor court appearances.
 The guilt of not helping my mother now had shame for company.

 My best friend was continually in and out of prison.
 I visited him in some of the harshest penal establishments in the country; they were frightening places full of doom and fear.